So, you’re heading to the land down under and Melbourne’s on your hit list? As it should be!

 - Grab a pint at the iconic Workers Club.

-Excellent shopping, enlightening entertainment, a myriad of mouthwatering restaurants, and hip local breweries are just a few of the things that make Richmond our pick for one of the coolest places to stay in Melbourne.
+Richmond has a myriad of mouthwatering restaurants and vibey local Melbourne breweries.
+These are just a couple of reasons why Richmond takes my crown as the coolest place to stay in Melbourne.

-Richmond is also home to the famous Melbourne Cricket Grounds, a popular destination for sports fans from around the world and the home of AFL (Australian Rules Football).
+Richmond is also home to the famous Melbourne Cricket Ground.
+A popular destination for sports fans from around the world and the home of AFL (Australian Rules Football).

-So whether you’re looking to shop ‘til you drop, tease your taste buds or take in a match, Richmond is a neighbourhood with so much to offer visitors.
+Whether you’re looking to shop ‘til you drop, tease your taste buds or head to a match, Richmond has so much to offer.

 Things to See and Do in Richmond